apmckinlay/natureapp/trees/westlar.md

 keywords: [tree,conifer]
 visibility: high
 ---
-Western Larch has bunches of 15-30 light green, feathery **needles** (less than 2 in long) at the end of short spurs.
+Western Larches have bunches of 15-30 light green, feathery **needles** (less than 2 in long) at the end of short spurs.
 The needles turn bright yellow before dropping in autumn.
-The tree is up to 150-200 ft tall and 4-7 ft in diameter.
+The trees are up to 150-200 ft tall and 4-7 ft in diameter.
 The first **branches** are often 50 ft up the tree.
-It is found in moist locations on northern mountain slopes and valley bottoms.
+Western Larches are found in moist locations on northern mountain slopes and valley bottoms.

-Western Larch has thick grooved **bark** with reddish-orange scales.
+Western Larches have thick grooved **bark** with reddish-orange scales.
 The small, reddish-brown **cones** have long, slender bracts sticking out beyond the scales.

-**Could it be?** [Tamarack](/trees/tam/), also known as **Eastern Larch**, can be found across Canada and northeastern United States.
-It's not as tall as Western Larch.
+**Could it be?** [Tamaracks](/trees/tam/), also known as **Eastern Larches**, can be found across Canada and northeastern United States.
+They're not as tall as Western Larches.

-**Did you know?** Western Larch is one of the most fire-resistant trees of the Pacific Northwest due to its thick bark (up to 6 in on an old-growth tree) and the height of its first branches.
+**Did you know?** Western Larches are one of the most fire-resistant trees of the Pacific Northwest due to their thick bark (up to 6 in on an old-growth tree) and the height of their first branches.

 <!-- generated, do not edit -->
 **See Also:**